Van life can be a miserable experience in winter if you don’t plan ahead. Fortunately, keeping warm in winter if pretty

 When running an electric heater there are a few things you need to remain cautious about.
 Many heaters have safeguards built-in to avoid overheating or tipping over.
 Being in a small area like a vehicle, you should be aware of your surroundings to avoid burns.
 In addition, not all electric heaters are quiet, so be prepared for a soft hum.

 Electric blankets also use a lot of power and are largely unrealistic to run for an entire night.
 However, if all you need is a quick warm up a few minutes before bed they may be a good choice for the job.

-Realistically if you are going to be van dwelling full time, electric heat may not be a very feasible solution.
-You would have to carry around some serious battery power to keep yourself warm all night.
+Realistically if you are going to be van dwelling full time, electric heat may only be feasible if you have access to shore power.
+Otherwise, you have to carry around some serious battery power to keep yourself warm all night.